THE HARBOUR SCHOOL SYDNEY

 Cost

-The cost includes the payment of The Harbour School Sydney staff, photocopying, and contributions to ongoing business costs such as insurance, staff training, etc.
+The cost includes the payment of The Harbour School Sydney staff, photocopying, etc.

 Minimum booking size